2snufkin/notes/Databases/Firestore/with python.md

 Google Firestore is a document-based NoSQL database and so it uses collections and documents to represent tables and records.\
 It is necessary to make sure that each document is named uniquely to prevent overwriting of documents and losing data.
 If you are familiar with MongoDB or other popular document-based NoSQL databases, you can relate the name of the database with the “_id” field present in MongoDB documents that uniquely identifies them in a collection.

-## Setting up Google Firestore
+# Setting up Google Firestore
+## Console
-1. create a Firebase project in order to access Firestore.
+1. Create a Firebase project in order to access [Firestore](https://console.firebase.google.com).
-2. Go to the console
+2. Go to the console and choose the project you've created
-3. Build -> Firestore Database (not RealTime)
+3. Build -> Firestore Database (not RealTime) -> Create Database
+4. click on Start in Test mode
-4. Choose the closest region to your current location to reduce latency and click
+5. Choose the closest location
-5. Choose test mode enable.

 ## Connect python to Google Firebase
 Ensure that your python version is 3.6 or below as firebase_admin throws an exception because of the async module added in python 3.7 onwards.
 If you have a higher version installed, you can use anaconda to create a new environment with python 3.6.
 I am using python 3.6.5 for this article.\

 1. pip install firebase_admin
-2. Go to the console, click on project setting => service accounts
+2. Return to the console
+3. Find the setting button and click on it (should be near the project overview on the top-left corner)
+4. Choose Project Setting => service account
-3. You will find a code snippet for connecting to Google Firebase.
+5. You will find a code snippet for connecting to Google Firebase.
-4. Select python as the language and copy the code snippet
+6. Select python as the language and copy the code snippet paste it to the python class
-5. Copy the code.
-Now you will generate a jdon file
+7. Click on Generate New Private Key, it should donload the key.
-6. click on “manage service account permissions“ (it's a small link on top of the code)
+8. click on “manage service account permissions“ (it's a small link on top of the code)
-7. click on “manage keys” => “add key”
+9. click on “manage keys” => “add key”
-8. choose JSON as the file format and click create.
+10. choose JSON as the file format and click create.
 This is your credentials
-9. Connect your JSON file to your code
+11. Put the json file in your project and if you use git never commit the file
 ```
 cred = credentials.Certificate("path/to/serviceAccountKey.json")
 ```

-## Performing CRUD operations on Google Firestore
+# Performing CRUD
 ### Create

 #### A collection